-The 6th Annual Canadian Water Summit in Vancouver, BC will offer expert plenary sessions and panel presentations filled with case studies, real world projects and positive examples of nexus opportunities that exist for water and energy which benefit government, industry and first nations.
-The professionals in attendance will be engaged and inspired by a program that encourages collaboration and seizing advantages of the energy of water in Canada and around the world.
+The 6th Annual Canadian Water Summit will be held on at the Westin Bayshore in Vancouver on June 25, 2015.
+The conference will offer expert plenary sessions and panel presentations filled with case studies, real world projects and positive examples of nexus opportunities that exist for water and energy which benefit government, industry, and First Nations.
+The 250 water professionals in attendance will be engaged and inspired by the full day program to collaborate and take advantage of the energy of water - in Canada and around the world.

 *This is a draft program and is subject to change.

 Welcome to the sixth annual Canadian Water Summit

 Todd Latham, Publisher, Water Canada; Fred Keating, Emcee, CWS 2015; Margaret Catley-Carlson, Chair, CWS 2015

 Water and Energy in BC — The new Water Sustainability Act

 The Hon.
 Mary Polak, BC Minister of Environment

 9:15 - 10:30 am Morning Panel - Water Clusters: Building Capacity through Collaboration

 Over the past few years, water technology "clusters" have popped up across the globe, fuelled by the promise of a $560 billion global water market.
 How are these clusters benefiting economic growth, innovation adoption, and environmental protection?
 Are they really lending to a more cohesive sector?
 What are the current goals and models for these clusters?
 In this session, learn how clusters from Canada, the United States, and Europe are making a difference.